-Following stage 1, LSE could not be ruled out for seven policies.
-These seven policies were then subjected to a HRA stage 2 Appropriate Assessment.
-The AA examined the issues, assessed and analysed evidence, drew conclusions and identified mitigation.
+Following stage 1, LSE could not be ruled out for ten policies.
+These were subjected to a HRA stage 2 Appropriate Assessment.
+The Appropriate Assessment assessed potential 'Adverse Effect On Integrity' of N2K sites, examined the issues, assessed and analysed evidence, drew conclusions and identified suitable mitigation.